opdev1004/crumbdbjs/README.md

 # 🥇 CrumbDB JS
-DBMS based on JSON files in Javascript.
+Document DBMS in Javascript.
 CrumbDB is designed and built for solving a problem with data file size limits.

 ## 👨‍🏫 Notice

-### 🎉 Releasing version 0.1.0
+### 🎉 Releasing version 0.2.0
 PLEASE USE THE LATEST VERSION.
-- Updated lock to file based lock.
+- Added document db structured functions.
+So there are 2 classes.
+One is `CrumbFiles` which is similar as v0.1.0.
+Another one is `CrumbDB` which is document database structured design.
+- Now store string data value instead of assigning the data value to document name and convert that to string.
+Requires migration.

 ### 📢 Note
 Nothing for now